teamlaserbeam/playbook-11/styleguides/git.md

 - The main branch is `master`.
 No direct changes are accepted into `master`.
 - The only way to update `master` is from an approved _pull-request_.

-### Testing branches

-In the `AECP` project we use a 3 step process to test our builds.

-- `test`: This is used for experimental stuff.
-The remote is: [test.amaro.com](http://test.amaro.com)
-- `dev`: This is the main development branch.
-The remote is: [dev.amaro.com](http://dev.amaro.com)
-- `beta`: This is the final testing environment.
-The remote is: [beta.amaro.com](http://beta.amaro.com)

 ### Naming conventions